athomasq/athomasq.github.io/navigation/work.md

 I have served on and continue to serve on startup and private company boards.
 Typically, these roles leverage my deep knowledge of data businesses; my expertise in capital markets; my experience as a successful generalist founder; or some combination thereof.

-I'm availabe for additional board roles if the fit is right; [email me](mailto:at@abrahamthomas.info).
+I'm availabe for additional board roles if the fit is right.

 ----